jqypang915/spamorham/README.md

-# Mini Project: Spam-or-Ham SMS
+# Mini Project: Spam-or-Ham SMS Classifer

 Classifying messages as Spam or Ham (non-spam) with Scikit-learn and with SMOTE imbalance correction.